looeee/blackthread.io/content/tutorials/next-steps.md

 ---
 title:  "Next steps"
 date: 2018-01-05T00:00:00-00:00
-description: "All the best places on the web to ask for help about three.js, including the official forum, reddit and StackOverflow"
+description: "You've finished these tutorials, but your journey is only starting.
+Here we'll cover all the best places on the web to ask for help with three.js, including the official forum, reddit and StackOverflow"
 tags: ['three.js', 'WebGL', 'forum', 'discourse', 'help', 'stackoverflow', 'reddit', 'subreddit', 'github' ]
 heroImage: /images/tutorials/next-steps-hero.jpg
 heroTitle: Where to next?